Not your typical vampire story.

-Tommy’s quest leads him to befriend local artist Callan Masters, who struggles with his growing affection for Tommy’s mom, June—for he is Fallon, cured in 1939 at Norman G. Baker’s Cure-for-Cancer Hospital.
-Dedicated to living off-grid and human, Callan must decide whether he will take the risk involved in helping Tommy or falling in love with June.
-His bite is no longer capable of turning anyone—or so he thinks.
+Tommy’s quest leads him to befriend a local artist, who struggles with his growing affection for June—for he is Fallon, cured in 1939 at the Baker Cure-for-Cancer Hospital.
+Fallon must decide whether he’ll take the risks involved in helping Tommy or falling in love with June.

 “Falling Stars is an exceptional novel.
 The storytelling and its emotional momentum are enthralling.
 Having personal experience with cancer and its profound horrors, I can only add that I’m convinced readers will connect with Tommy and June—with all its sharply drawn characters—and find the light pulsing in what might seem infinite darkness.
 Falling Stars is a magical feast, and it moved me deeply.
 I loved the back-and-forth timeline—and I see the book appealing not only to Anne Rice readers, but historical fiction buffs.
 The narrative approach adds pleasing depth to the story and charges it with realism.”